SBGrid on BioHPC

 BioHPC nucleus and thin clients

-BioHPC provides access to SBGrid on our thin clients and cluster systems
+BioHPC offers access to SBGrid on its thin clients and cluster systems.

 Initializing the SBGrid shell environment